swagger-akka-http/swagger-akka-http/README.md

 ## Java DSL SwaggerGenerator

-This (experimental) support is added in swagger-akka-http 0.10.1.
+This support is added in swagger-akka-http 0.10.1.
 See [pjfanning/swagger-akka-http-sample-java](https://github.com/pjfanning/swagger-akka-http-sample-java) for a demo application.

 ```java
 import com.github.swagger.akka.javadsl.SwaggerGenerator;